|

 This afternoon in the Community Garden we were giving out free hanging basket kits with spring bulbs and winter pansies, thanks to some funding from the Council.
 The offer was put out through our Whatsapp group and all 20 baskets were taken.
 The collection was done with social distancing and masks and there was no gathering!
 With winter nights ands weather drawing in and several more weeks of lockdown, hopefully these flowers as they grow will bring a note of hope and new life to cheer us up!
 We're looking out for more offers as Christmas approaches.
 Look out here for news or, better still, why not join the community WhatsApp group?
 Send an email if you're interested.
 The Groves Community Garden has been producing some lovely raspberries and redcurrants – free for anyone to pick and eat.
 The plum tree is looking like there will be a bumper harvest soon too.
 Is our jam-maker ready for action?

 The GrovesNews about what is happening on the Groves.
-Archives
+Categories

 All